-In this article, Jessica P. Herman, DVM will discuss the standard of care for preventing dog bite incidents, including the training of personnel, proper enclosures and restraints, and the policies and procedures that are reasonable and prudent to be in place to provide a safe environment.
+Dog bites occasionally occur at kennels, shelters, veterinary clinics, and other venues that host canines outside of the home.
+This article discusses the standard of care for preventing dog bite incidents, including the training of personnel, proper enclosures and restraints, and the policies and procedures that are reasonable and prudent to be in place to provide a safe environment.

 When working with animals in a kennel, shelter, or veterinary hospital, the goal is to provide proper, ethical, and appropriate care while protecting the people and animals involved.
-It is imperative when working in these settings to create an environment conducive to caring for animals, while minimizing the potential for harm either to the animal or the human caregivers.
+It is imperative when working in these settings to create an environment conducive to caring for animals and decreasing their stress level, while also minimizing the potential for harm to both the animal and the human caregivers.

 With dogs, animal handlers need to know: